Shazam (DC Comics): Description and themes

+Age progression

 During the character's publication history, various sources established the character's age: The character's origin and early adventures portray the character being ten or eleven years old.
 In Power of Shazam!, Billy notes he has been a hero for four years, making him either fourteen or fifteen.
 During the character's appearances within the Justice Society of America, he is sixteen years old.
-In 2011, the Shazam! one-shot depicts Billy and Mary owning a apartment legally, implying the character of being eighteen.After the New 52 reboot, Billy's age was first officially stated to be fifteen.
+In 2011, the Shazam! one-shot depicts Billy and Mary owning an apartment legally, implying the character of being eighteen.
+After the New 52 reboot, Billy's age was first officially stated to be fifteen.
 Despite 2018 Shazam series taking place a year after the events of Geoff John's Shazam! backup in Justice League, he remained the same age.

-Identities and role

-Typically, the character serves as a champion that battles the forces of evil with the support of the Wizard Shazam.
-In his super-powered identity, he is considered among Earth's greatest and most powerful superheroes on par with Superman and Wonder Woman, respected among other heroes as a stalwart and virtuous character.
-The character has temporarily assumed the Wizard Shazam's role and position as caretaker of the Rock of Eternity, gaining magical powers and the ability to empowers others.
-In this arrangement, he empowered best friend, Freddy Freeman, in his former role.
+Champion of Magic role

 Following the character's reinvention in the New 52, while characterized in his prior role as a champion, a new direction for the character also recognizes him as a Champion of Magic, a role that designates him as a supernatural protector, specifically overlooking the Rock of Eternity and the Seven Magiclands (which includes Earth).
 This direction also has the Wizard Shazam supporting him to designate seven other protectors and to be a spiritual successor to the previous Circle of Eternity.